Linbreux/wikmd/README.md

 ```
 Run the wiki
 ```
+export FLASK_APP=wiki.py
 flask run --host=0.0.0.0
 ```

 Now visit localhost:5000 and you will see the wiki.
+With the 0.0.0.0. option it will show up everywhere on the network.